tborowy/egghead-exercises/README.md

 by creating `reverseSort` function that sort the data ascending and descending.
 The table should be sort default by **id** (column name keep in `$scope
 .choice`).

+After changing order in some column and picking another by click, column should be sorted alphabetically.
 Take a look at `orderBy` documentation to see examples.

 **Hint!**
 The order of `orderBy` and `limitTo` is relevant.